landing-ai/landingai-python/docs/user_guide/2_credentials.md

 ### Legacy API key and secret

 In the past, LandingLens supports generating a key and secret pair, which is known as API key v1.
-This approach is not recommended anymore.
+This key is no longer supported in `landingai` Python package in version `0.1.0` and above.

-But if you have a v1 key and secret pair, you can still use the Python SDK via either setting environment variables or an `.env` file, i.e. the #2 and #3 methods above.
+See [here](https://support.landing.ai/docs/api-key) for how to generate API v2 key.

 ### FAQ